Deformations of $G$-valued pseudocharacters: Generalized reductive group schemes

 \begin{definition} Let $\rho : \Gamma \to G(k)$ be a homomorphism.
 Let $P$ be a parabolic of $G$, such that $\rho(\Gamma) \subseteq P(k)$ and such that $P$ is minimal among all parabolic subgroups with this property.
 Let $L$ be a Levi of $P$.
 We have a canonical surjective homomorphism $c_{P,L} : P \to L$.
 We define the \emph{$G$-semisimplification} $\rho^{\semi}$ of $\rho$ with respect to $P$ and $L$ as the composition $\Gamma \overset{\rho}{\to} P(k) \overset{c_{P,L}}{\to} L(k) \to G(k)$. \end{definition}

-When $G=\GL_n$ we recover the usual notion of semisimplification of $n$-dimensional representations, which is defined as the direct sum of the Jordan-Hölder factors of $\rho$.
+If $G=\GL_n$ we recover the usual notion of semisimplification, which is defined as the direct sum of the Jordan-Hölder factors of $\rho$.
 By definition $\rho^{\semi}(\Gamma)$ is a $G$-semisimplification of the subgroup $\rho(\Gamma)$ in the sense of \cite[Definition 4.1]{Bate_2020}.
-It is thus immediate, that $\rho^{\semi}$ is $G$-completely reducible.
+It is immediate, that $\rho^{\semi}$ is $G$-completely reducible.
 If $\Gamma$ is a topological group, $k$ is a topological field and $\rho$ is continuous, then $\rho^{\semi}$ is continuous, but the converse is false in general.